KarinOldbring/bloomroom/README.md

 Whenever the user interacts with the page, ie logs in, adds a product to the shopping bag updates their userprofile etc, an alert is displayed.
 This is a general feature that applies all over the page.

 **Future Features**

+* A future version of BloomRoom could feature an option to comment and or rate products on the site.
+It could be a good way to involve the customers more.
+* Another feature that could quite easily be managed by the site owner is special offers or even gifts for customers on their birthdays.
+I included the option to add your date of birth in your Profile, which would enable the site owner to use that information.

 [Back to content](#contents)